Robert Henry Cain: Memorials

 There are several memorials in Cain's honour.
 King William's College has a memorial scholarship in his name, and the chapel in the Hospice at Douglas is dedicated in his name.
 An oak tree in Dhoon Arboretum, planted with acorns gathered from Arnhem, has been christened the Arnhem Oak in memory of his bravery.
 His Victoria Cross, Denison smock, and the maroon beret he wore during the Battle of Arnhem are all held at the Staffordshire Regiment Museum.
-His daughter, Frances Catherine Cain, unveiled a set of commemorative coins honouring her father on the Isle of Man in 2006.
-She was married to British television and motoring journalist Jeremy Clarkson from 1993 until they divorced in 2014, who presented a BBC documentary, The Victoria Cross: For Valour on Cain and other VC recipients in 2003.
+His daughter, Frances Cain, unveiled a set of commemorative coins honouring her father on the Isle of Man in 2006.
+She was married to British television and motoring journalist Jeremy Clarkson, who presented a BBC documentary, The Victoria Cross: For Valour on Cain and other VC recipients in 2003.
 Frances Cain was unaware of her father's VC until after he died because, according to Clarkson, "he'd never thought to mention it".